PaulTR/AndroidDemoProjects/README.md

 GeoFencing: Demo of creating a geofence and posting a notification whenever a user enters or exits the area.

-Google Maps: Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.
+Google Maps: (Older, left for an article) Basic implementation of the Google Maps fragment that allows the user to place markers and display street addresses.

+GoogleMapsForAndroidPt1: Implement location services, map overlays, drawing on the map, adding custom and standard markers

+GoogleMapsForAndroidPt2: Override indoor level selectors, add views over map fragment, add street view

+GoogleMapsForAndroidPt3: Use Google Maps Utils library to add heat maps, marker clustering and spherical utils.

 IconColorization: Goes over using Picasso to change the color of drawables programatically.